This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Impact on Social Behavior

-While garter snakes exhibit bold or shy tendencies, their social behavior isn’t set in stone.
+While we’ve seen that garter snakes can be bold or shy, their social behavior isn’t as simple as their personality type.

 Adaptations for Survival